bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 _Notes_:

-An Object push server must be started in the background, and once a server is started, this method call must return an [OK](#3321-ok) response immediately, or an [Error](#3322-error) if the server could not be started.
+An Object push daemon must be started in the background, and once a daemon is started, this method call must return an [OK](#3321-ok) response immediately, or an [Error](#3322-error) if the daemon could not be started.

 For each incoming file transfer, the default directory to receive files should be within the following well defined paths: